 - 1. Kandula, S.R., Strategic Human Resource Development, Prentice Hall, New Delhi. - 2.
-Boxell and J. Purcell, Strategy and Human Resource Management, McMillan, New Delhi - 3.
-Mello, J.A., Strategic Human Resource Management, Thompson Learning, New Delhi - 4.
+Boxell and J. Purcell, Strategy and Human Resource Management, McMillan, New Delhi. - 3.
+Mello, J.A., Strategic Human Resource Management, Thompson Learning, New Delhi. - 4.
 Purcell, J., Human Resource Management: A Critical Text, Cincinnati OH: SW, Thompson Learning, New Delhi.

-- 1. Four case studies will be discussed in a paper by the concerned teacher in the class. - 2.
-Instructions for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise eight questions (two questions from each unit).
-The candidates will be required to attempt four questions (selecting one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.